What Animals Can’t Swim? (5 Examples With Pictures)

 Because of their sensitive skin, they can’t be exposed to the sun for long periods.
 As a result, hippos will spend the day in the water cooling off, and when the sun sets behind the horizon, they will go for their second favorite activity – grazing grass.

-Even though hippos are semi-aquatic, they are one of few animals that can’t swim.
+Even though hippos are semi-aquatic, they are one of the few animals that can’t swim.
 You may wonder how is that even possible when they spend so much time in the water.

 The reason lies in their dense bones and heavy bodies.
 Hippos are huge, an average male hippo can weigh around 4,000 lb.